Slavery in the British and French Caribbean: Anglo-American institution of slavery

-The enslaved people incoming to the Anglo-American colonies were at high risk both mentally and physically.
+Slaves incoming to the Anglo-American colonies were at high risk both mentally and physically.
 The Middle Passage alone accounted for roughly 10% of all deaths of trafficked African people.
-Some experts believe that one out of every three enslaved people died before ever reaching their African port of departure.
-It should be mentioned that the majority of Anglo-American enslaved people came from Western Central Africa.
-These factors and others caused many enslaved people on arrival to feel alienated, fragile, and that death was right around the corner.
-The conditions suffered by slaves during the voyages were diabolical.
-The enslaved people were placed in close quarters, fed barely enough to keep them alive, and oftentimes they fell victim to diseases contracted prior to the voyage.
+Some experts believe that one out of every three slaves died before ever reaching their African port of departure.
+The majority of slaves in English and later British colonies originated from Western Central Africa.
+The conditions suffered by slaves during the voyages were extraordinarily harsh.
+Slaves were placed in close quarters, fed barely enough to keep them alive, and oftentimes they fell victim to diseases contracted prior to the voyage.
 The slaves would not see sunlight during this period.
 They were prone to both weight loss and scurvy.

-The living and working conditions in the Lesser Antilles were excruciating for the enslaved people who were brought in to work the slave labour camps.
-The average lifespan of a enslaved person after "adjusting" to the climate and environmental conditions of Jamaica was expected to be less than two decades.
+The living and working conditions in the Lesser Antilles were excruciating for the slaved who were brought in to work the sugar plantations.
+The average lifespan of a slave after "adjusting" to the climate and environmental conditions of Jamaica was expected to be less than two decades.
 This was due to their limited familiarity and immune defense against the diseases and illnesses present in Jamaica.
-Disease decimated incoming enslaved people populations.
+Disease decimated incoming slave populations.
 Attempts were made to help curtail the problem, but ultimately were fruitless.

-To help protect their investments, most enslavers would not immediately give the hardest tasks to the newest enslaved people.
-Enslavers would also set up a walled area away from the veteran enslaved people in order to stymie the spread of disease.
+To help protect their investments, most slave owners would not immediately give the hardest tasks to the newest slaves.
+Slave owners would also set up a walled area away from the veteran slaves in order to stymie the spread of disease.
 These areas would contain 100–200 slaves at any time.
-Later, after new enslaved people had been bought, they would be placed into the care of older and more experienced slaves who were already accustomed to the labour camps in hopes of increasing their chances for survival.
+Later, after new slaves had been purchased, they would be placed into the care of older and more experienced slaves who were already accustomed to the plantations in hopes of increasing their chances for survival.
 Examples of tasks assigned to new slaves include planting and constructing buildings.
-Though newer enslaved people typically formed supportive relationships with veteran enslaved people these relationships were not always positive, and abuse did occur.